Skip to main content

 SymptomLikely causeAction

-All admin writes returning 403 MFA_REQUIREDAdmin has MFA enabled but never completed verifyHave admin do POST /api/v1/auth/mfa { action: "verify" } then update session
+All admin writes returning 403 MFA_REQUIREDAdmin has MFA enabled but never completed verifyHave admin call POST /api/v1/auth/mfa with action: "verify" — the server sets the step-up cookie on success

-403 returns even though admin verified < 15 min agoClock drift between auth server and middleware hostCheck NTP on both hosts.
+403 returns even though admin verified within the last 15 minutesClock drift between auth server and middleware hostCheck NTP on both hosts.
 Or temporarily disable via kill switch

 All non-admin users returning 403Bug — non-admins shouldn’t be gatedFile issue immediately.
 Set kill switch as workaround